Transfer Pathway Programs

 Talent Initiative Pathway Program

-As part of Georgia Tech's commitment to GT’s Strategic Plan and the American Talent Initiative, applicants who will graduate high school with a math course at the pre-calculus or Dual Enrollment pre-calculus level or above and are not offered first-year admission may be given the opportunity to apply as a transfer student through the Talent Initiative Pathway Program.
+First-year applicants who are not admitted may be given the opportunity to apply as a transfer student through the Talent Initiative Pathway Program.

 Review Talent Initiative Guidelines